cameron-cs/diffusion-models/README.md

 # Introduction

-In the rapidly evolving field of machine learning, generative models have gained significant attention for their ability to synthesize realistic data.
+In the rapidly evolving field of machine learning, generative models have gained significant attention for their ability to synthesise realistic data.
 Among the various architectures, diffusion models have emerged as a powerful technique, leveraging the principles of denoising and probabilistic diffusion.
 This project focuses on implementing one such advanced diffusion model, the Denoising Diffusion Implicit Model (DDIM), which introduces an efficient sampling strategy and offers flexibility in image generation.

-The project's core objective is to explore the capabilities of DDIM, which differentiates itself from earlier models like DDPM (Denoising Diffusion Probabilistic Model) by optimizing the sampling process.
-The model is implemented using PyTorch, emphasizing its versatility and scalability in handling large datasets.
+The project's core objective is to explore the capabilities of DDIM, which differentiates itself from earlier models like DDPM (Denoising Diffusion Probabilistic Model) by optimising the sampling process.
+The model is implemented using PyTorch, emphasising its versatility and scalability in handling large datasets.
 The CIFAR-10 dataset is chosen for its diversity and complexity, presenting a suitable challenge for the model to demonstrate its ability to generate high-quality images.

 This project encompasses several critical steps: implementing the DDIM model, designing appropriate loss functions, and evaluating the generated images using industry-standard metrics like the Inception Score (IS) and Fréchet Inception Distance (FID).
 Additionally, it explores advanced techniques such as conditional generation, which enables the model to generate images based on specific class labels.

-# CIFAR-10 dataset and DataLoader initialization
+# CIFAR-10 dataset and DataLoader initialisation

 ## Introduction
 Managing and preprocessing datasets efficiently is essential for deep learning workflows.
 This essay explores the functions provided in the above code to load and preprocess the CIFAR-10 dataset, a widely used benchmark dataset in computer vision.